otoolep/hraftd/README.md

 ```

 #### Stale reads
-Because any node will answer a GET request, and nodes may "fall behind" udpates, stale reads are possible.
-Again, hraftd is a simple program, for the purpose of demonstrating a consistent, distributed key-value store.
+Because any node will answer a GET request, and nodes may "fall behind" updates, stale reads are possible.
+Again, hraftd is a simple program, for the purpose of demonstrating a distributed key-value store.
 These shortcomings can be addressed by enhancements to the existing source.

 ### Tolerating failure
 Kill the leader process and watch one of the other nodes be elected leader.
 The keys are still available for query on the other nodes, and you can set keys on the new leader.
 Furthermore when the first node is restarted, it will rejoin the cluster and learn about any updates that occurred while it was down.